EP position and how to estimate a dead reckoning position in nautical navigation and a boat log book and dr position.

 The helmsman will be unable to steer a direct course if the destination is upwind so the course achieved is logged along with the time, new heading every time the boat tacks.

 A Dead Reckoning DR position, when navigating, is plotted on the chart by drawing the course that has been steered from the last known position and measuring off the distance sailed.

 If there is no tidal stream or current, this is the yacht's position at that time.

 A variety of reasons cause navigational errors in the estimated position when navigating:

 It is imperative that navigation errors are allowed for when the boat sails without a confirmed position fix for any lengthy period of time.

-Any possible navigation errors are pencilled in and are used to create a likely position.
+Any possible errors are pencilled in and are used to create a likely position.
 This approach is more realistic than assuming that the boat is at the single point suggested by the EP.
 For safety, shape the next course assuming that the boat is at the point closest to any nearby hazard.

-Estimate possible navigation errors in the course steered and the distance sailed recognizing a course error puts the boat either side of the track and a log error affects the distance along the track.
+Estimate possible errors in the course steered and the distance sailed recognizing a course error puts the boat either side of the track and a log error affects the distance along the track.
 Plot possible navigation errors to get an area of likely position.